 g.
 Easy servicing -

 h.
-Cap lip detachable in an uncrackable nylon type material.
+Cap lip detachable and made in Acetal (an uncrackable nylon type material).

 These pens are hand made by me except for the clip, nib and feed.
-The carcases are in a range of different acrylic designs and colours; they are all individually engraved with the Pen Practice logo, their name and the serial number.
+The carcases are in a range of different acrylic designs and colours; they all carry the Pen Practice logo, their name and the serial number.
 There is some choice of Centennial nib types.
-They come in a solid walnut box (optional extra), instructions, manual and guarantee.
+They come in a solid English walnut hand carved box (optional extra at £20 -

 1. The Dunn pen of 1920 introduced one of the most significant of all pen filling systems because it was the first commercially successful pen that used a breather tube to enable filling of the entire ink chamber (transparent in some models).
 The Dunn is a diaphragm filler, preceding by many years the more famous Vacumatic.
 It is based on rigid telescoping tubes rather than the more familiar flexible rubber tube.
-The diaphragm seal is the critical component that prevented greater success for the Dunn pen.
+The seal between the tubes was mounted in the barrel end and was made of cork.
+This seal proved less than totally reliable and was the component that prevented greater success for the Dunn pen.
 Modern elastomeric O-

 2. The Ford patents of the early 1930’s proposed a syringe type filler with a rather complicated piston seal bypass valve and a long breather tube that enabled complete filling.
 The piston rod entered through a seal mounted in the end of the ink chamber.
 Ford introduced the idea of a doubly insulated ink chamber whilst retaining enormous visible ink capacity.
 Like the Dunn, Ford pens suffered from poor quality seals.